Health Union to Present Two Posters at MSVirtual2020:

 The research focus of the second poster presentation, “‘Don’t give up on us!’: Findings from progressive MS patients on disease-modifying therapy,” was to examine progressive MS patients’ interests in treatment and clinical trials, as well as the perceptions of their interactions with health care professionals (HCPs).
 The research found that although progressive MS respondents were hopeful and engaged in finding a treatment for controlling their symptoms and progression, some felt like they have been overlooked by their HCP.

-Both presentations leveraged data from Health Union’s Multiple Sclerosis In America 2019 survey of people living with MS. They also offered insight for how HCPs can work with progressive MS patients to find effective treatment options.
+Both presentations leveraged data from Health Union’s Multiple Sclerosis In America 2019, a syndicated research study of people living with MS. They also offered insight for how HCPs can work with progressive MS patients to find effective treatment options.

 The authors for both poster presentations are Health Union’s Alina Ahsan, senior manager of community development; Shelby Comito, associate director of community development; Brian M. Green, MS, vice president of community development; Lauren Lawhon, chief operating officer; and Leslie Beth Herbert, Ph.D., vice president of insights operations.